Skip to content

 Down the steps to the garden's lowest level where the 300-year-old orchard and kitchen garden are found, in contrast to the formal gardens.

 In the autumn, the orchard at Fenton will be abundant with apples from our 28 apple trees.
-Visitors are welcome to taste a selection of apples during their visit.
+Visitors are welcome to pick windfall apples during their visit (but please don't pick from the trees).
 The autumn borders are adorned with late flowering blooms that fade to architectural seed heads.

 Further beyond and the last garden room is the kitchen garden adorned with flowers.
 In summer there are fruit and vegetables, as well as pumpkins and corn towards autumn.